tokiclover/hprofile/README.md

 Best of all, hprofile is deceptively simple to use.
-Each type of profile has a directory where you define which files are to be switched around simply by naming them with a suffix of ".<profile-name>" in a directory hierarchy which mirrors the rest of the file system.
-Scripts to be run when profiles are applied or "stopped" are kept in a separate directory, and all you need to do to make sure the script is run at the appropriate time is to name it "<profile-name>.start" or "<profile-name>.stop".
+Each type of profile has a directory where you define which files are to be switched around simply by naming them with a suffix of ".profile-name" in a directory hierarchy which mirrors the rest of the file system.
+Scripts to be run when profiles are applied or "stopped" are kept in a separate directory, and all you need to do to make sure the script is run at the appropriate time is to name it "profile-name.start" or "profile-name.stop".
 The tarball comes with a few pratical examples and a README file to get going.

 ### README